Barnwell Industries, Inc. Reaches Cooperation and Support Agreement With its Largest Stockholders

 Pursuant to the terms of the Agreement, among other things, the Company has agreed to promptly appoint Joshua S. Horowitz and Laurance Narbut to serve on its Board of Directors (the "Board"), subject to certain customary board procedures.
 The Board has determined that each of Mr. Horowitz and Narbut are independent under applicable NYSE rules and regulations.

 Mr. Horowitz is a Portfolio Manager at Palm Management (US) LLC.
 He has held senior positions at Inverlochy Capital, an asset management firm, and Berggruen Holdings, the family office of Nicolas Berggruen.
 He began his career at Crossway Partners, a value strategy investment partnership.
 Mr. Horowitz holds a BS in Management, magna cum laude, from Binghamton University and also studied at the Bath School of Management in the United Kingdom.
-Mr. Horowitz previously served as a Director of The Lincoln General Insurance Company (private), as well as 1347 Capital Corp (Nasdaq: TFSC), and is currently a Director and Chair of the Finance Committee of Limbach Holdings (Nasdaq: LMB), a $500m mechanical engineering concern.
-He was formerly on the Board of 1347 Property Insurance Holdings, Inc. (Nasdaq: PIH) and Minim, Inc. (Nasdaq: MINM), and Interim Chairman of the Board of Birner Dental Management Services, Inc. (OTC: BDMS), where he led the Company’s sale to Mid Atlantic Dental Partners.
-Mr. Horowitz also was a Board Observer at Biomerica, Inc. (Nasdaq: BMRA).
+Mr. Horowitz previously served as a Director of The Lincoln General Insurance Company (private), as well as 1347 Capital Corp TFSC, and is currently a Director and Chair of the Finance Committee of Limbach Holdings LMB, a $500m mechanical engineering concern.
+He was formerly on the Board of 1347 Property Insurance Holdings, Inc. PIH and Minim, Inc. MINM, and Interim Chairman of the Board of Birner Dental Management Services, Inc. BDMS, where he led the Company's sale to Mid Atlantic Dental Partners.
+Mr. Horowitz also was a Board Observer at Biomerica, Inc. BMRA.

 Mr. Narbut is the founder and Managing Partner of Acceleration Resources.
 Mr. Narbut has held senior positions at Passport Capital, Richmond Financial, SUN Capital Partners, Credit Suisse First Boston, and Parthenon Group.
 At Passport Capital, Mr. Narbut was a portfolio manager for the energy strategy, investing across multiple funds and focused on upstream oil & gas and energy service investments.
 Mr. Narbut attended Harvard Business School and the University of Pennsylvania